PecanProject/betydb-data-access/API/beta_API.md

 ###### Example

-The following three requests should[^3] return three distinct groups of results of 10 rows each:
+The following three requests should[^offset_caveat] return three distinct groups of results of 10 rows each:

 ```bash
 curl "https://www.betydb.org/api/beta/species?key=&limit=10"
 curl "https://www.betydb.org/api/beta/species?key=&limit=10&offset=10"
 curl "https://www.betydb.org/api/beta/species?key=&limit=10&offset=20"
 ```

-##### Filtering out restricted information
+##### Restricted data

-Unless the account associated with the specified API key has administrative access, certain information is filtered out of the traits, yields, and users tables.
+Unless the account associated with the specified API key has administrative access, certain rows are filtered out of the traits, yields, and users tables.
 In particular, non-administrators visiting the path `/api/beta/users` will only see the single row corresponding to their own account.

 #### Filtering results with exact matching